deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 He nodded toward the door.
 "This isn't a decision to be made here in my office." he said.
 "Hit the library, do some research, think about it.
 My door's open, alright?"

 Adam nodded, still a little stunned by the show of respect.
-"I…Thank you, captain."
+"I...Thank you, captain."

 * * *